makersacademy/takeaway-challenge/README.md

 *Takeaway Challenge*
 Elizabeth Venner

 * I started but did not complete the third user story.
-I planned to make a calculate_total private method which woud then be called in show_basket
+I planned to make a calculate_total private method which would then be called in show_basket

 * For the fourth user story, I had decided to use a separate 'Message' class in which I would write the code for sending the text, then simply call this in the confirm_order method of the Order class.